WalletScrutiny/WalletScrutinyCom/_android/com.payizadlt.pp.md

 ## The App

 We tried to register.
-However, although it asked to verify via SMS, we did not receive an OTP.
+Although it asked to verify via SMS, we did not receive an OTP.
 We tried on multiple numbers.

 ## Verdict